livingdocsIO/documentation/service/project_config.md

-# project config
+# channel config

-A project config defines the project specific config, contentTypes and designs.
+The channel config defines the project specific config, contentTypes and designs.
 To build a custom design the [designSettings](#designSettings) and [components](#components) can be modified.

 Example:
 ```js